M-arcus/cloudron-docs/knowledgebase/docs/apps/gitlab.md

 and create a file named `/app/data/gitlab.yml`.
 This way custom configurations will be preserved across updates and will also be backed up.

-For example, to add GitHub login and Piwik analytics, add a `gitlab.yml` like below:
+For example, to add GitHub login and Piwik analytics, add a `/app/data/gitlab.yml` like below and _restart_ the application:

 ```
 production: